 In addition to that, the Animal Care & Services of San Jose also provide a lot of other programs to its county, making sure that as many wounded, unwanted, and homeless animals get better and find the right owners.

-Founded in 1984 by Ellen Gifford, the Gifford Cat Shelter is an example of how to humanely house animals without confining them in small cages and boxes.
+Founded in 1884 by Ellen Gifford, the Gifford Cat Shelter is the oldest no-kill animal shelter in the US.
+For over a century they have been a great example of how to humanely house animals without euthanizing, confining them in small cages and boxes.
 Offering great care for its inhabitants, this is truly on of the best animal shelters.

 Rescue, rehabilitation, and finding new homes – Stray From the Heart does it all and does it expertly.
 In addition to that, their “no questions asked” policy is another great incentive for dog-owners-to-be to give this shelter and the pets it houses a chance.

 Members of the Metro Denver Shelter Alliance